Kioni/ModPE/README.md

-Haven-Troubles:
-Can be combined with any other number of mods you may find useful or done with just the basics, the only mod required is InGame NBTEdit.
+Haven-Troubles: Can be combined with any other number of mods you may find useful or done with just the basics, the only 2 mods required is AetherII and InGame NBTEdit.
+First we must get our aether, go to the void and obtain Ambrosia Shards, come back and take a flint and steel, light the ground, sacrifice one shard to the fire and put it out with your bare hand, now with aether on your palm, nbtedit a villager, this should only be used once per ambrosia burned!
 To Trouble a villager the following must be set:

 CustomNameVisible:1